SpaikSaucus/SpaikSaucus/README.md

 At the same time, I trained in finance through seminars, courses and self-study, broadening my understanding of personal finance.

-* 🌱 I’m currently learning about blockchain and the potential revolution brought about by this technology.
+* 🌱 I’m currently learning about blockchain and the revolution brought about by this technology.
 * 📫 How to reach me: https://twitter.com/SpaikSaucus88

 <!--